“What?” he demanded as quietly as he was able. Leaning forward, she whispered, “The limo is bugged.”

 “Quite a few, yes,” Chen replied, approaching and pulling a thick tome down, one Mal recognized instantly—Adventures Beyond Hazy Bluff.

-Mal fought to keep from gaping.
+Mal fought off the gape trying to open his mouth.
 Chen, fingering the book as one would fine crystal, eventually glanced at him.
 “No need for concern, Captain.”

 “Uh ... why...?”

 Chen’s smile this time was anything but happy.
 Mal felt the weight of the world in it.
 “Because your mother treasured these books.
 To that end she took photos of them and uploaded the pictures to a relatively unknown citizen’s archive server on the Rim that has long since been closed.
 I got to it before it was.”

 He studied him.
 “I’m no stalker, Captain.
 You’ll have to take my word on that, given that the evidence weighs against that statement.
 If you’ll allow ...”

 “Sure.
 Sure.
 But ...
 I mean ... why?
 Why go to all that trouble?”